 - The Lowest negative correlation is between employees and their level of satisfaction with the company (-0.62)

-Drill down and drill through are two major and extremely powerful data analysis techniques.
+Drill down and drill through are two significant and compelling data analysis techniques.
 Drill down is a method that is used to get a more specific view of the data.
-On the contrary, drill through technique is helpful to retrieve insights that are relevant to the purpose for which data is being analyzed.
+On the contrary, drill through technology is helpful to retrieve insights relevant to the purpose of analyzing data.

 Similar to oil, data needs refinement too

 Do you think economies having plenty of oil resources are the wealthiest?
-Sadly, no… but the countries having advanced potential to refine the oil are surely amongst the wealthiest economies.
-Just like oil, the value of data increases in many folds when it is refined.
-A refined data gives us information, this information is then converted to knowledge and the knowledge thus gained is utilized to make decisions for getting expected results.
+Sadly, NO!
+But the countries having advanced potential to refine the oil are undoubtedly amongst the most prosperous economies.
+Just like oil, the value of data increases in many folds when it is improved.
+A refined data gives us information; this information is then converted to knowledge, and the experience thus gained is utilized to make decisions for getting expected results.

 Top four methods of correlation analysis

-In statistical methods, the correlation coefficient “r” measures the strength, direction, and extent of the relationship between two variables, where the value of “r” will always hinge between +1 and -1.
+In statistical purposes, the correlation coefficient “r” measures the strength, direction, and extent of the relationship between two variables, where the value of “r” will always hinge between +1 and -1.
 Remember, it’s futile to calculate the correlation if there is no relation between the two variables as correlation only applies to linear relationships.
-Conversely, if there is a strong relationship between the two variables but it is not linear then the correlation received may be misleading.
-Therefore, it is advisable that before conducting correlation research by using any of the correlation coefficient methods always examine the scatter plot first.
+Conversely, if there is a strong relationship between the two variables, but it is not linear, then the correlation received may be misleading.
+Therefore, it is advisable that before conducting correlation research by using any of the correlation coefficient methods always examines the scatter plot first.
 Here are some of the commonly used coefficient correlation methods.

 Scatter Diagram Method

-Scatter diagram method is a naive approach in correlation analysis used to find the correlation between two variables.
-Relationship between the two variables is diagrammatically presented to understand how closely they are related to each other.
+The scatter diagram method is a naive approach in correlation analysis used to find the correlation between two variables.
+The relationship between the two variables is diagrammatically presented to understand how closely they are related to each other.